$\infty$-Dold-Kan correspondence via representation theory: Introduction

 \subsection{Acknowledgements}

 I deeply thank my Ph.D. supervisor Jan {\v S}{\v t}ov{\'\i}{\v c}ek for his guidance, availability and for giving me the opportunity to work on this project.
 Moreover, I would like to thank Francesco Genovese for his help and support during the preparation of this article.
 I also thank Sebastian Opper for interesting discussions and Isaac Bird, Janina Letz and Jordan Williamson for useful comments on a preliminary version of the manuscript.
+Finally, I would like to thank the anonymous referee for his thorough review and for giving me a different point of view on my work.